<<Page 4 || All Side Story #1 pages || Page 6>>

 Alright, fuck this.

-The dog had actually turned away from him for a second, perhaps out of sheer arrogance, so when Colt started petting it, the beast flinched with apparent surprise and then started growling at him.
+The dog had actually turned away from him for a second, perhaps out of sheer arrogance, so when Colt started petting him, the beast flinched with apparent surprise and then started growling at him.

 "Brick!" came the woman's shriek.
 "No!
 Bad dog!
 What's the matter with you?!"